 It has come to the attention of the church that parishioners have been receiving text messages or emails asking for money and gift cards from people pretending to be Fr.
-George.
+Mike.
 Our priests and staff never contact individuals via email, text message or social media to ask for money or personal information.
 Simply do not reply to such text, email or social media messages.
 Any suspicious activity should be reported to your email service, mobile phone provider or to the appropriate social media.

 If you lost money to a scam that started with an email, please report it at ftc.gov/complaint.
 Also, here is a great resource from the Federal Trade Commission: How to Recognize and Report Scam Text Messaging.

 To protect yourself from the scams and hoaxes, follow these tips from the Federal Trade Commission.